baileyarzate/CleanMusic/README.md

 # CleanMusic

-AI-powered tool to "clean" explicit songs by replacing cuss words with phonetically similar alternatives using source separation, ASR, and voice cloning.
+AI-powered tool to "clean" explicit songs by replacing cuss words with silence.
+Goal is to make it replace it with phonetically similar alternatives using source separation, ASR, and voice cloning.

 ## Prerequisites